Ken11514/AAE2004_t1_GP8/Task_3/readme.md

 ## AIRCRAFT MODEL DESIGN (task3)
 ###  Introduction
 To find out the best fit the situation.
-We designed three models with diffenert Capacity:
+We designed three models with diffenert Capacity (capacity per aircraft):

 Model 1: 250